Erik Kramer

-William Erik Kramer (born November 6, 1964) is an American former football quarterback.
+William Erik Kramer (born November 6, 1964) is an American former professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
 He attended John Burroughs High School in Burbank, California.
 After attending Pierce College and playing as their quarterback, Kramer transferred to North Carolina State University.
 He was not drafted by an NFL team, but did see action in 1987, when he played for the Atlanta Falcons as a replacement player during the NFL players strike.
 He would then spend some time in the CFL with the Calgary Stampeders.
 Kramer would return to the NFL in 1991, when he became a surprise starter for the Detroit Lions after injuries sidelined Rodney Peete.
-Kramer played in 13 games, led the Lions to a 12–4 record, their only playoff victory since 1962, and a trip to the NFC Championship Game.
+Kramer played in 13 games, led the Lions to a 12–4 record, their first playoff victory since 1957, and a trip to the NFC Championship Game.